 4. Creating a driveway or patio: Florida fill dirt can also be used to create a driveway or patio.
 Just pour it over an area where you want to have concrete and it will form a solid, reliable base for the concrete to sit on.

-5. Landscaping: Fill dirt can be used for many different landscaping purposes, such as creating berms, adding height to flower beds and filling in holes.
+5. Landscaping: Fill dirt can be used for several landscaping purposes, such as creating berms, adding height to flower beds and filling in holes.
 It is a versatile material that can be used for many different projects.

 Benefits Of Using Florida Fill Dirt